garden resolutions: what i’ll do differently

 6. Add more vines, annual and perennial.
 (Which means add more supports–though I will grow even more of them up existing shrubs.)
 I was reminded this year when growing things like cardinal climber, for instance (above), just how much this extra vertical layer does to add another season to the same garden space.

 7. Speaking of supports, rethink the ones for many vegetables.
 I need to study up and see what I can build for cucumbers, squash, peas, beans.
 A related resolve: Grow my pole beans one variety to a teepee, or two very different kinds to a support (such ‘Romano’ (flat green pod) and ‘Rattlesnake’ (round purple-flecked pod) or a gold-podded type, but not two basic green ones to one single trellis.
 What a mess to tell apart.

 And this: Set up one or two entire bean teepees for bean varieties I’ll harvest dry.
 On more than one occasion, I think I picked young pods of shelling beans.
 Oops.

 8. Erect support wires around my raised bed of raspberries.
 What a mess!
 I’m studying up on easy, effective berry-support designs (pdf).

 10. Grow more herbs–for visual and olfactory enjoyment, and of course to cook with.
-I already confessed I’d become herb-complacent; 2013 is the year to change all that, one aromatic beauty at a time.
+I already confessed I’d become herb-complacent; this is the year to change all that, one aromatic beauty at a time.